CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ### Working with your virtual Desktop

 Once your private virtual computer (Desktop) is launched, each CSC project member can securely access it from their browser at any time.
+Note that you have only one active connection to a spceific desktop.

 When you log in to SD Desktop **Homepage**,  you will be able to access your virtual Desktop in: